Skip to content

 You are looking for the available connectors?
 The list is in the OpenCTI Ecosystem.

-Connectors are the cornerstone of the OpenCTI platform and allow organizations to easily ingest, enrich or export data in the platform.
+Connectors are the cornerstone of the OpenCTI platform and allow organizations to easily ingest, enrich or export data.
 According to their functionality and use case, they are categorized in the following classes.

 Connectors